Lotus-Gaming-DE/wcr-api/README.md

 The `pip-audit` hook (version `2.9.0`) scans `requirements.txt` and outputs a column formatted report.
-It installs `pip-audit[cyclonedx]` and `cyclonedx-bom` so CI can generate a CycloneDX software bill of materials via `cyclonedx-py -r -o sbom.xml`.
+It installs `pip-audit[cyclonedx]` and `cyclonedx-bom` so CI can generate a CycloneDX software bill of materials via `cyclonedx-py requirements -r -o sbom.xml`.
 CI runs the same hooks and then streams Railway logs with `railway logs --follow > logs/latest_railway.log` which is uploaded as a build artifact.
 If more logs are needed, trigger the `Railway Logs` workflow from the Actions